anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Requirements Discussion and Mapping to Solution-Elements {#req-sol}

-Based on the intended target environment described in {{sup-env}}, the following requirements are derived to support bootstrapping of pledges in responder mode (acting as server):
+Based on the intended target environment described in {{sup-env}}, the following boundary conditions are derived to support bootstrapping of pledges in responder mode (acting as server):

 * To facilitate the communication between a pledge in responder mode and the registrar, additional functionality is needed either on the registrar or as a stand-alone component.
   This new functionality is defined as Registrar-Agent and acts as an agent of the registrar to trigger the pledge to generate requests for voucher and enrollment.